carletex/create-dapp-example/RFC-extensions.md

+# Main concepts
 I propose we treat anything other than "base" as an extension.
 That way we don't need to make distinctions between solidity frameworks or any other kind of extension.

 This change should make it easier to grow the options we provide our users without having to classify extensions by category.

 This change requires a new file, `src/config.ts`, where a few things about the extensions are defined, e.g. the sequence of questions about extensions.

+## Nested extensions

-In this way, we can add extensions of extensions, just by adding an `/extensions` folder inside an existing extension.
+We can add extensions of extensions, just by adding an `/extensions` folder inside an existing extension.
 For example, adding [next-auth][1] as an extension for next would look something like the following:

 ```text
 create-dapp-example/